Theory of Multi-photon Processes for Applications in Quantum Control: Application: Rabi model

 The evolution of the population $p_1(t)=|\langle 1|\psi(t)\rangle|^2$ in Fig.~\ref{fig:evol_rabi_model} shows almost complete Rabi oscillations with the additional fast oscillations discussed in Sec.~\ref{sec:eff_dynamics} on top.
 When we compute the effective Hamiltonian at a given order $r_H$ and approximate the operator $W$ at zeroth order, the resulting predicted dynamics in Eq.~\eqref{eq:evol_orderW0} corresponds to simple Rabi oscillations at a Rabi frequency

 This frequency accounts for the effect of a residual Stark shift between the two states, which varies for different~$r_{H}$.
 The vertical dotted lines in Fig.~\ref{fig:evol_rabi_model} correspond to the half Rabi period $t_\pi=\pi/(\Omega_R^{[r_{H}]})$ predicted by the effective Hamiltonian computed at orders $r_{H}=3,5,7$.
-For small driving strength, $\Omega_x/\omega_{01}=0.05$, the leading third order contribution already accurately predicts the period of Rabi oscillations, with insignificant corrections at higher orders [see Fig.~\ref{fig:evol_rabi_model}(a)].
-The fast oscillations are then accurately predicted from the computation of $W$ at first order, Eq.~\eqref{eq:evol_first_order}, with an effective Hamiltonian computed at order $r_H=7$.
-As seen in the inset of Fig.~\ref{fig:evol_rabi_model}(a), the calculation of these fast oscillations is required to predict the exact time of maximal population transfer since the oscillations can induce an error of up to 1\%.
+For small driving strength, $\Omega_x/\omega_{01}=0.05$, the leading third order contribution already accurately predicts the period of Rabi oscillations, with insignificant corrections at higher orders [see Fig.~\ref{fig:evol_rabi_model}(a)]. \corr{ At order $r_H=3$, the fast oscillations of the populations are then predicted by the computation of $W$ at first order with an accuracy of roughly 5\%.
+By increasing the order in the expansion of the Hamiltonian to $r_H=5$ ($r_H=7$), the maximal deviation from the exact evolution reduces to 0.0015 ($<$0.0009). } As seen in the inset of Fig.~\ref{fig:evol_rabi_model}(a), the calculation of these fast oscillations is required to predict the exact time of maximal population transfer \corr{at this sub-percent level of accuracy.}

 At a larger amplitude $\Omega_x/\omega_{01}=0.25$, as shown in Fig.~\ref{fig:evol_rabi_model}(b,c), the higher order corrections for $\Omega_R^{[r_{H}]}$ are very relevant.
 Specifically, in this example the effective Hamiltonian computed at order $r_H=3$ and fast oscillations computed at order $r_W=1$ predict a maximum population of about $75\%$ [red dashed line in Fig.~\ref{fig:evol_rabi_model}(b)], due to an incorrect prediction of the Stark shift.
 Computing the effective Hamiltonian at order $r_H=7$ gives an accurate prediction of the Stark shift, with complete Rabi oscillations in the Sambe representation.
 The amplitudes of the fast oscillating components of the actual state evolution are still captured to a good approximation by the first order correction of $W$ [yellow dashed line in Fig.~\ref{fig:evol_rabi_model}(c)].
 However, to reach full agreement with the exact system evolution, the computation of $W$ up to order $r_W=4$ is necessary [purple dashed line in Fig.~\ref{fig:evol_rabi_model}(c)].
 At this order, perturbation theory can be used to predict the times of maximal population transfer at subpercent precision.